 Figure 6.
 Site-specific exponential increase in search rates with temperature.
-Search rate models estimates for Chironomus spp. and C. dipterum in cool Porto or warm Evora increase for all foraging strategies within the OTR (coloured area).
+Search rate model estimates for Chironomus spp (top panels). and C. dipterum (bottom panels) in cool Porto or warm Evora increase for all foraging strategies within the OTR (coloured area).
 Thicker curves correspond to the most biologically relevant model for the interacting pair, based on observations of insect movement in nature.
+Note that…